bleur-org/templates/rust-nightly/readme.md

 # Nightly Rust Nix Template

-This is a starter pack for Nix friendly Rust project with nightly ecosystem provided to you by [Bleur Stack] members.
+This is a starter pack for Nix friendly Rust project with nightly ecosystem provided to you by [Bleur Stack] developers.
 The project uses fenix to fetch nightly rust toolchain from rustup catalogue and unfortunately, it fetches and patches once (untill you clean cache) the whole rustup toolchain and THEN build the program or run.

 > Please, after bootstrapping, rename / change all `example` or `template` keywords in template files.